-After a significant number of fatigue related crashes in 2008, and an expected continuation of the upward trend since 2004, fatigue as a contributing factor was significantly reduced in 2009.
-There were 44 crashes (down 11 from 2008) resulting in 14 casualties (down 1 from 2008) in the City of Ryde, none of which were fatalities.
-2009 has been the best year for fatigue related crashes and casualties since 2006.

-The majority of fatigue related injury crashes in 2009 occurred in the afternoon/evening between 3pm and 9pm mid week (see Graph 12) and in the early hours of the morning, which is consistent with what we know about when fatigue related crashes are more likely to occur.
-The 17-25 year old age group significantly reduced the number of fatigue related crashes, down 9 crashes which is almost half.
-Fatigue crashes were lower or stable in the other age groups, with significant reductions in the 60+ age group down 5 crashes (see Graph 13).
+After a significant number of fatigue related crashes in 2007, fatigue as a contributing factor continues to reduce.
+There were 34 crashes (down 4 from 2009) resulting in 10 casualties (down 4 from 2009) in the City of Ryde, none of which were fatalities.
+The majority of fatigue related injury crashes in 2010 occurred in the afternoon/evening between 3pm and 9pm mid week (see Graph 12) and in the early hours of the morning, which is consistent with what we know about when fatigue related crashes are more likely to occur.
+The 40-59 year old age group significantly reduced the number of fatigue related crashes, down 7 crashes which is half.
+Fatigue crashes were lower or stable in the other age groups.